Citizenship

 "In the first place, we should insist that if the immigrant who comes here in good faith becomes an American and assimilates himself to us, he shall be treated on an exact equality with everyone else, for it is an outrage to discriminate against any such man because of creed, or birthplace, or origin.”

-Since the ways of becoming a U.S. citizen is always a long, tedious and difficult process, a consultation with an immigration lawyer is advised.
+Since the ways of becoming a U.S. citizen are always long, tedious and difficult processes, a consultation with an immigration lawyer is advised.
 Any matter relating to immigration is what an immigrant lawyer does best.